FintrySham/fintrysham.github.io/privacy.md

 ## 1. Introduction

-Welcome to our mobile application service (the "App").
-This Privacy Policy is provided by E-Bikes Florence di John Shields ("we," "our," or "us").
-We are committed to protecting your personal information and your right to privacy.
-This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our mobile application and services.
+Welcome to the E-Bikes Florence Creator Platform (the "App").
+We are E-Bikes Florence di John Shields, a bicycle tour company in Florence, Italy, and this App connects our business with content creators who share their experiences with our tours on Instagram.

+Our mission is to boost local tourism in Florence by partnering with Instagram creators who document their E-Bikes Florence experiences, helping spread the word about our tours and the beautiful places we visit.

 **Contact Information:**
 E-Bikes Florence di John Shields